guyreuveni33/KNN-Classifications/README.md

 3. if one of the values is greater than a double value the program will shut down.

-4. The Minkowski algorithm is the base to the Manhattan and Euclidean algorithms.
-In Manhattan the p value is the constant 1 and in the Euclidean the p value is the constant 2.
+4. The minkowski algorithm is the base to the manhattan and euclidean algorithms.
+In manhattan the p value is the constant 1 and in the euclidean the p value is the constant 2.

-5. The p Value chosen for the Minkowski algorithm is the constant 2.
+5. The p Value chosen for the minkowski algorithm is the constant 2.

-6. In the Canberra algorithm we covered the case where the division by zero could occur and made sure to avoid the calculation.
+6. In the canberra algorithm we covered the case where the division by zero could occur and made sure to avoid the calculation.